codingismycraft/VimCommentator/README.md

 # VimCommentator
-VimCommentator is a plugin that allows for commenting and uncommenting lines of code using virtual selections and the <C-/> (Control and forward slash) keyboard combination.
+VimCommentator is a vim plugin that allows for commenting and uncommenting lines of code using visual selections and the <C-/> (Control and forward slash) keyboard combination.